Fasting Every Day Isn’t Always Smart

 The Real Cost of Getting It Wrong

-You stay fat.
+Here’s what happens when you fast too little: You stay fat.
 You stay tired.
 You stay disappointed.

-Your metabolism tanks.
+Here’s what happens when you fast too much: Your metabolism tanks.
 Fat-burning slows down.
 You get stuck.
 (And you still stay tired and disappointed.)

-The goal is to fast enough — with a purpose — and recover smart.
+The goal isn’t to “fast more.”
+The goal is to fast enough, with a purpose, and recover smart.

 There’s a sweet spot.
 And I’m about to help you find it.

-What’s Your Damn Goal?
+What’s Your Goal?

-This is the first question I ask anyone who tells me their fasting isn’t working: Why the hell are you even fasting?
+This is the first question I ask anyone who tells me their fasting isn’t working:

 Your goal dictates your frequency.
-Period.

-- Want to lose weight?
-You better be fasting 3 to 5 days a week minimum — with long fasting windows.
+You better be fasting 3 to 5 days a week, minimum, with long fasting windows.
 18, 20, 22 hours.
-No shortcuts.

-- Chasing metabolic health or longevity?
 Fine.
 2 to 3 quality fasts per week, solid eating windows, lower stress.
 You can win without going monk mode.

-- Want blood sugar control?
 You can’t afford inconsistency.
 You need rhythm, precision, and your meals cleaned up.

-If your fasting frequency doesn’t line up with your goal — you’re wasting weeks.
+If your fasting frequency doesn’t line up with your goal, you’re wasting weeks.

-Your Body Has Limits — Don’t Be Stupid About Them
+Your Body Has Limits, Don’t Ignore Them

 You’re not a machine.